mrc-ide/DRpower/README.md

 # DRpower

-This package is for analysing drug- and diagnostic resistance data, and for helping with study design before collecting data.
+This package is designed to simplify the process of designing Plasmodium hrp2/3 gene deletion studies, including performing sample size and power calculations before collecting any samples, and analysing data once it arrives.
+The current version of the package is fairly simple, and contains only the following functions:
+  * foo
+  # bar